Natalie Portman: 1999–2006: Star Wars, education, and transition to mature roles

 Star Wars: Episode III – Revenge of the Sith, the final installment of the Star Wars prequel trilogy, was Portman's first film release of 2005.
 It earned over $848 million to rank as the second-highest-grossing film of the year.
-She next played a Jewish-American girl in Free Zone, a drama from Israeli filmmaker Amos Gitai.
-To prepare, she studied at the Hebrew University of Jerusalem and read memoirs of Yitzhak Rabin, which she said allowed her to explore both the role and her own heritage.
-Controversy arose when she filmed a kissing scene at the Western Wall, where gender segregation is enforced, and she later issued an apology.
+She next played a Jewish-American girl in Free Zone (2005), a drama from Israeli filmmaker Amos Gitai.
+During the project, which was shot in Israel —particularly in the spring of 2004—she spent six months taking graduate courses at the Hebrew University of Jerusalem, studying subjects such as the anthropology of violence and Middle Eastern studies.
+In 2005, she read the memoirs of Yitzhak Rabin and a novel by David Grossman, which she said helped her explore both the role and her own heritage, and remarked that, "living in Israel is really beautiful.
+One of the most shocking things is how peaceful it feels."
 Critics disliked the film for its heavy-handed approach to the conflicts in the Middle East.

 Portman's final film role in 2005 was that of Evey Hammond in the political thriller V for Vendetta, based on the comics of the same name, about an alternative future where a neo-fascist regime has subjugated the United Kingdom.
 She was drawn to the provocative nature of the script, and worked with a dialect coach to speak in an English accent.
 In a scene in which her character is tortured, her head was shaved on camera; she considered it an opportunity to rid herself of vanity.
 Ruthe Stein of the San Francisco Chronicle deemed it Portman's strongest performance to that point, and remarked that she "keeps you focused on her words and actions instead of her bald head."
 She was awarded the Saturn Award for Best Actress.

 Portman began 2006 by hosting an episode of the television sketch comedy show Saturday Night Live.
 One of her sketches, a song named "Natalie's Rap", was released later in 2009 on Incredibad, an album by the Lonely Island.
 In the anthology film Paris, je t'aime, consisting of eighteen short films, she had a role in the segment named "Faubourg Saint-Denis" from director Tom Tykwer.
 Later that year, she starred in Miloš Forman's Goya's Ghosts, about the painter Francisco Goya.
 Forman cast her in the film after finding a resemblance between her and Goya's portrait The Milkmaid of Bordeaux.
 She insisted on using a body double for her nude scenes after discovering on set that she had to perform them when they were not originally in the script.
 It received predominantly negative reviews, but Roger Ebert was appreciative of Portman for playing her dual role "with fearless conviction".